ioccc-src/winner/1985/sicherman/README.md

 ## Judges' remarks:

-This program abuses the C preprocessor so much that some /lib/cpp fail to strip out all of the comments on the first pass!
+This program abuses the C preprocessor so much that some `cpp`s fail to strip out all of the comments on the first pass!
 If you were able to understand [Decot's](/winners.html#Dave_Decot) [entry in 1984](/1984/decot/decot.c), you will have a head start on this one.